-The Shire is a member of the Northern Regional Alliance which includes the Shires of Moora, Chittering and Dandaragan and has established a relationship whereby contact and request of facilities for evacuation/welfare centres could be considered if required.
+The Shire is a member of the Northern Regional Alliance which includes the Shires of Moora, Chittering and Dandaragan and has established a relationship whereby request of facilities for evacuation/welfare centres could be considered if required.
+The Shire also has a reciprocal agreement with the City of Wanneroo to provide evacuation centres as required.